jazzooi21/Orbyts-ND2H/README.md

 # MARVEL ND2H
-The purpose of this repository is to track changes throughout the application of the MARVEL procedure (Measured Active Ro-Vibrational Energy Levels) (Furtenbacher et al. 2007) to transitions of the ammonia isotopologue ND2H.
-The work is to be carried out with the help of sixth form students as part of the ORBYTS programme.
+The purpose of this repository is to track changes throughout the application of the MARVEL procedure (Measured Active Ro-Vibrational Energy Levels) (Furtenbacher et al. 2007) to transitions of the ammonia isotopologue ND_2H.
+The work is to be carried out with the help of sixth-form students as part of the ORBYTS programme.

 The latest online version (4.1) of MARVEL is available at: https://respecth.elte.hu/MARVEL4/index.html